fabianhartmann2/AutomaticDockerCluster/readme.md

  	- fetch Dockerversion, Rancherport --> installs Docker and Rancher Server

 4. Open a Browser and browse to {FQDN of Master}:{Rancherport}
-5. Create a Enviroment and choose Orchestration Tecnology
+5. Create a Enviroment and choose your perfered Orchestration Tecnology
 6. Navigate to add a host.
 You will see something like:

  ```